 NASA did not apparently hold a grudge about the Enterprise incident, as the agency awarded Shatner its Distinguished Public Service Medal in 2014 for his continued advocacy for space exploration.

-23. In 2011, William Shatner recorded a voice greeting for the crew of the space shuttle Discovery.
+23. In 2011, Shatner recorded a voice greeting for the crew of the space shuttle Discovery.

 Shatner’s wake-up call was set to the theme to Star Trek: “These have been the voyages of the space shuttle Discovery.
 Her 30-year mission: To seek out new science, to build new outposts, to bring nations together in the final frontier, to boldly go and do what no spacecraft has done before.”

-24. William Shatner reprised his role of captain kirk for an animated series.
+24. Shatner reprised his role of Captain Kirk for an animated series.

 After Star Trek ended in 1969, Shatner assumed the role of Kirk next in an animated Star Trek series that aired from 1973 to 1974.
 Shatner said he often recorded his lines into a tape recorder while traveling or on another acting project.
 “It is very strange, reading your lines alone,” he said in 1974.
 “It feels so disembodied.”

 25. Shatner recreated a famous Star Trek fight scene more than 40 years after it first aired.

 In 2013, Shatner recreated his famous fight with the Gorn—a kind of alien gladiator—in the 1967 Star Trek episode “Arena” for a television commercial promoting a new Star Trek video game.

 Among Shatner’s post-Trek projects in the 1970s was a recurring gig as a square on Hollywood Squares as well as a sister program for kids, Storybook Squares (1976), where actors assumed roles in order to play the game.
 On the latter, he appeared in character as Captain Kirk.
 Charo portrayed Lady Godiva; Roddy McDowall appeared as Sherlock Holmes.